 The Ministry of Construction and Urban Development (MCUD) is the line ministry responsible for national and local land management planning.
 The Agency for Land Administration and Management, Geodesy and Cartography (ALAMGAC) is leading national efforts to update land management plans.
 The State Land Management General Plan, which had been approved by the Mongolian Government in 2003, was revised in 2018 and extended to 2025.
 The revision involved participation of all relevant sectors and includes all land types, including protected areas and important biodiversity areas.
 This plan lays the foundations for integrated land management planning at the aimag and soum levels.
 It also lays the foundations for planned expansion of crop production in the eastern agricultural region.
 An online Land Management Database was developed at national level in 2018.
 In the future, this database should be integrated and linked with other monitoring systems such as the one developed by NAMEM and Green Gold.
-With regard to the aimag and soum level management planning process in aimags and soums.
+With regard to the aimag and soum level management plans, initial guidelines have been developed to guide the land management planning process in aimags and soums.
 However, resources and capacities are still lacking at the local level to put this process into practice.